 After my 3rd child was born in 2009 I was so sick that I feared that I had some sort of cancer.
 I had daily diarrhea, bruises all over my body, hair loss, arthritis, and low back pain.
 I had huge sores throughout my mouth, ran a low grade fever, had jaw pain which made it difficult to eat, and recurrent yeast infections.
 My brain felt like mush.
 I felt like I was “hungover” every day even though I wasn’t drinking any alcohol.

-During this post-partum time period I had the most memorable GI “bug” of my life.
+During this postpartum time period I had the most memorable GI “bug” of my life.
 I spent 2-3 days with vomiting and diarrhea and I ate nothing.
-Despite being sick with a stomach flu, most of my other symptoms went away and I felt better than I had in ages.
-Then, when I did start to eat again, lots of “wheat-based” foods like crackers, noodles, etc., all of my symptoms came back with a vengeance.
+Despite being sick with a stomach flu/virus, most of my symptoms went away and I felt better than I had in ages.
+Then, when I did start to eat again, lots of foods that contained wheat, like crackers, noodles, etc., all of my symptoms came back with a vengeance.
 I realized that I was getting sick from something in my diet and I was, fortunately, diagnosed with Celiac Disease a few weeks later.
 I have been gluten free since then and I have never looked back (although I do miss pizza, beer, tiramisu, and my grandmother’s apple pie from time to time).